vs666/PiedPiper/Encryption/CA_Password_Protect/README.md

-# Password based encryption algorithm
+# Password-based encryption/decryption algorithm

-This folder contains password based encryption algorithm, in which we can encrypt a file based on a password that can be of varying length (1 character to 100MB of characters)
+This folder contains a password-based encryption algorithm, in which we can encrypt a file based on a password that can be of varying length (1 character to 100MB of characters)

 _______________________________

 ## USAGE

-To compile the code use makefile:
+To compile the code, use makefile:
 ```bash
 $ make
 ```
-To run the code :
+To run the code (encrypt):
 ```bash
 $ ls
 . .. loremipsum.txt encrypt